Silvio Dante: Character biography

 When his daughter's soccer coach was found to be involved with one of his young players, Silvio looked for vengeance but followed Tony's decision to let the authorities deal with him.
-Apart from periodic instances of adultery — Christopher says during his intervention in "The Strong, Silent Type" that Silvio was "fucking every slut you got working in the place" — it can be said that he loves his wife, Gabriella Dante (played by Steven Van Zandt's real-life wife Maureen Van Zandt), very much.
+Apart from periodic instances of adultery—Christopher says during his intervention in "The Strong, Silent Type" that Silvio was "fucking every slut you got working in the place"—it can be said that he loves his wife, Gabriella Dante (played by Steven Van Zandt's real-life wife Maureen Van Zandt), very much.

-Silvio has a long record of executing traitors throughout the show.
-He killed Jimmy Altieri at the end of season one.
-Later, along with Tony and Paulie Walnuts, he executes Pussy Bonpensiero in season two.
-In season five, he executes Adriana La Cerva.
-All were killed when they were discovered to have been cooperating — or, in the case of Altieri, thought to have been cooperating — with the FBI in their ongoing investigation of the Soprano crime family.
+Silvio has a long record of executing traitors throughout the show, including Jimmy Altieri at the end of season 1, Salvatore "Big Pussy" Bonpensiero in season 2 (in league with Tony and Paulie), and Adriana La Cerva in season 5.
+All were killed when they were discovered to have been cooperating—or, in the case of Altieri, suspected to have been cooperating—with the FBI in their ongoing investigation of the Soprano crime family.
 Like Tony and Paulie, Bonpensiero's killing haunted Silvio.
-In Season 6, Silvio executed Burt Gervasi, garroting him after he discovered that he had been working with the Lupertazzi crime family.
+In Season 6, Silvio also carries out the execution of Burt Gervasi, garroting him after he discovers that he had been working with the Lupertazzi crime family.

 Silvio's judgment wavered when he realized Tony was positioning Christopher Moltisanti as an intermediary between himself and the rest of the organization because of Christopher's and Tony's blood ties.
 This was made most apparent when Paulie was arrested on a gun charge and Tony made Christopher acting capo of his crew in Paulie's absence.
 Silvio responded by encouraging Gualtieri crew soldier Patsy Parisi to steal from the Esplanade construction site against Tony's and Christopher's orders.

-Silvio also became embroiled in a conflict with Native American protesters over a Columbus Day celebration – something Tony saw as a distraction – and went so far as to get many of the family's associates involved in a violent altercation with the protesters.
+Silvio also became embroiled in a conflict with Native American protesters over a Columbus Day celebration—something Tony saw as a distraction—and went so far as to get many of the family's associates involved in a violent altercation with the protesters.
 Silvio found it hard to let the conflict die even once Tony had exhausted all avenues of winning the dispute.
 Silvio did not take this uncharacteristic behavior any further and although Tony noticed it, nothing became of it.
 Silvio got a chance to vent his frustration with Christopher at an intervention for his drug problems that ended with Christopher being violently put in his place by Paulie and Silvio.
 Since Christopher returned from rehab, his relationship with Silvio seems to have returned to their previous friendly association.